the1lab/1lab/src/Cat/Instances/OFE/Product.lagda.md

 ## Indexed products

 We now turn to a slightly more complicated case: _indexed_ products of
-OFEs: because Agda is, by default, a predicative theory, we run into some issues with universe levels when defining the indexed product.
+OFEs: because our type theory is *predicative*, we run into some issues with universe levels when defining the indexed product.
 Let's see them:

 Suppose we have an index type $I : \ty$ in the $i$th universe, and a family $P_i : \ty$, valued now in the $p$th universe.
 Moreover,